-If PV modules or cables are incorrectly connected or damaged, electric arcs may be generated, which may cause fire.
+If PV modules or cables are not properly connected or damaged, electric arcs may occur, which may cause fire.
 Huawei SUN2000s provide unique arc detection in compliance with UL 1699B-2018 to ensure the safety of users' lives and property.

 This function is enabled by default.
 The SUN2000 automatically detects arc faults.
-To disable this function, log in to the FusionSolar app, enter the Device commissioning screen, choose Settings > Feature parameters, and disable AFCI.
+To disable this function, log in to the FusionSolar App, enter the DeviceCommissioning screen, choose Settings > Feature parameters, and disable AFCI.

-The AFCI function works only with Huawei optimizers or ordinary PV modules when the SUN2000 is connected to the grid, but does not support third-party optimizers or intelligent PV modules.
+The AFCI function works only with Huawei optimizers or ordinary PV modules, but does not support third-party optimizers or intelligent PV modules.